Skip to main content

 Test Steps

-3. Click "Run" to execute the test
+3. Click 'Execute' to run the test

-4. View execution results and log output
+4. View the execution result and log output

-Console Testing Page
+Console Test Page

 Test Parameter Configuration